projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 the physical BAR of the pass-thru device and build an interrupt entry in the mptable for the corresponding guest.
 As guest configures the vIOAPIC for the interrupt RTE, ACRN writes the info from the guest RTE into the physical IOAPIC RTE.
-Upon guest kernel request to mask the interrupt, ACRN writes to the physical RTE to mask the interrupt at the physical IOAPIC.
+Upon the guest kernel request to mask the interrupt, ACRN writes to the physical RTE to mask the interrupt at the physical IOAPIC.
 When guest masks the RTE in vIOAPIC, ACRN masks the interrupt RTE in the physical IOAPIC.
 Level triggered interrupts are not